RajpootGaurav/Matplotlib/README.md

 To view the IPython notebooks, simply click on the header links or images.

-Sections
+Sections:-

-2D histograms / heat maps / levelplots
+#2D histograms / heat maps / levelplots
-3D Plots
+#3D Plots
 Bar plots
 Boxplots and Violinplots
 Errorbar plots